 Jean Drèze, development economist, activist, and professor at Ranchi University (India) has come out with a new book entitled “Sense and Solidarity: Jholawala Economics for Everyone.”
-Drèze will join remotely to discuss his book on 24 November at 1pm at the Oxford Department of International Development (Seminar Room 3 at Queen Elizabeth House).
+Drèze joined remotely to discuss his book on 24 November at 1pm at the Oxford Department of International Development (Seminar Room 3 at Queen Elizabeth House).

-This collection of essays and articles from research and activism during the last decades provides a perceptive and rigorous look into India´s economic and social development, child health, elementary education and gender (in)equality.
+This book, a collection of essays and articles from research and activism during the last decades provides a perceptive and rigorous look into India´s economic and social development, child health, elementary education and gender (in)equality.
 Drèze, the co-author of several books with Nobel laureate Amartya Sen, explains that social development should be seen as “the endeavour to create a good society.”

 The book is available here.